openmsi/openmsipython/README.md

 ## Questions that will arise later (inFAQs?)

-1. What happens to subdirectories?
-Can we watch a single “uber-directory” and then populate it with subdirectories by sample or date or student, etc?
 1. What are best practices for topic creation and naming?
 Should we have a new topic for each student, for each instrument, for each “kind” of data, ...?
 1. Would it be possible to have an environment and dependency definition?
 YAML??
 1. How do I know (and trust!) my data made it and is safe?